isomerpages/mlaw-corp/news/press-releases/_posts/2026-01-21-post-The Republic of Singapore and the Swiss Confederation sign Agreement on Mutual Legal Assistance.md

 ---
-title: The Republic of Singapore and the Swiss Confederation sign Agreement on Mutual Legal Assistance
+title: The Republic of Singapore and the Swiss Confederation sign Agreement on Mutual Legal Assistance in Criminal Matters
-permalink: /the-republic-of-singapore-and-the-swiss-confederation-sign-agreement-on-mutual-legal-assistance/
+permalink: /singapore-and-the-swiss-confederation-sign-agreement-on-mutual-legal-assistance-in-criminal-matters/
 date: 2026-01-21
 layout: post
 description: ""